 We stayed in a (slightly dark) Standard Room just off one of 2 pretty courtyards filled with flower pots.
 The wall hangings and bedspreads were made from the typical blue-coloured textiles of the town of Mictonic; beside us was San Bartolme, which had similar woven furnishings in red.

 Other rooms are closer to the herb garden (look out for the thatched 'spiritual altar', used for healing ceremonies and purification rituals conducted by Lacandon shamans).
-A couple of the larger Premier Rooms (La Cueva and Jacate) are on the first level - these are brighter, with views over the yellow courtyards.
+The larger Premier Rooms (Amatenango, Huixtan and La Cueva) are brighter, with views over the yellow courtyards.